Leased Fishing Access

 Special Conditions on Public Use

 Access is open from 30 minutes before sunrise to 30 minutes after sunset each day for angling from the banks and launching non-motorized boats, canoes, kayaks, or other floatable devices for the purpose of angling.
-Vehicle and trailer parking by anglers shall be in designated areas only and uses covered by this lease include only the items above associated with angling.
+Anglers with vehicles and/or trailers are required to park in the lot behind the resort office and portage their boats to the river.
+Uses covered by this lease include only the items above associated with angling.
 All other uses will result in a daily access fee being charged.

 At this site, statewide regulations apply for all species.
 For rainbow and brown trout there is a 5-fish daily bag limit with no minimum length.